 On April 25, the Gardendale, Alabama Rotary Club listened to a presentation about neuro-endocrine-immune diseases and the challenges these patients experience in Alabama.

-On March 13, the Birmingham East, Alabama Rotary Club listened to a presentation about NEIDs and the challenged these patients experience in Alabama.
+On March 13, the Birmingham East Alabama Rotary Club listened to a presentation about NEIDs and the challenges these patients experience in Alabama.

 A new website was created to find more patients and help with the physician education and NEI Center efforts and provide connections to other patients.
 It also provides statistical information on the diseases in Alabama.